-Typically, the gut lining, which is only one cell layer thick, has tiny gaps between each cell that allow for nutrients to pass through.
-However, gluten exposure in a sensitive person can widen these gaps, causing intestinal permeability — also known as ‘leaky gut.’
+Typically, the gut lining, which is only one cell layer thick, has tiny gaps between each cell that allow nutrients to pass through.
+However, gluten exposure in a sensitive person can widen these gaps, causing intestinal permeability — also known as a ‘leaky gut.’

 As the gaps get bigger and bigger, unwanted things like bacteria, toxins, and food components, like the relatively large gluten protein, can migrate from the gut into the bloodstream.

-One of the areas that this inflammation manifests is in our largest organ — the skin.
-Although we don’t have any published research looking at the effects of gluten consumption or elimination on acne, many people anecdotally report that taking gluten out of their diets leads to skin improvement.
+However, although we don’t have any published research looking at the connection between eliminating gluten consumption and a decrease in acne, many people anecdotally report that taking gluten out of their diets has led to noticeable skin improvement.

 The Connection Between Carbs and Acne

-While gluten consumption can certainly cause acne in people who are sensitive, intolerant, or allergic to it, it’s also possible that the link between gluten and acne has more to do with the carbohydrate content in these foods, rather than the gluten itself.
+While gluten consumption can certainly cause acne in people who are sensitive, intolerant, or allergic to it, it’s also possible that the link between gluten and acne has more to do with the carbohydrate content in these foods rather than the gluten itself.